Guenoc Valley AVA

-Guenoc Valley is an American Viticultural Area in Lake County, California, United States, about 15 mi north of the town of Calistoga.
-Guenoc Valley AVA was the first American Viticultural Area designation granted to an area with just a single winery.
+Guenoc Valley is an American Viticultural Area (AVA) in southern Lake County, California about 15 mi north of the town of Calistoga and 6 mi east of Middletown.
+It was established as the nation's sixth, the state's fourth and the county's initial appellation on November 19, 1981 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Orville T. Magoon, a single wine grape grower in the valley proposing the viticultural area named "Guenoc Valley."

-Guenoc Valley is a small inland valley comprising an alluvial fan of Arroyo Seco and Conejo Loam series soils isolated from surrounding areas by rocky ridges.
-Its geographical location also affects the climate.
-Guenoc Valley has slightly less rainfall than the nearby Middletown area.
-Guenoc Valley receives approximately 45 in to 50 in of rain per year, while Middletown receives approximately 60 in per year.
-Guenoc Valley also experiences slightly greater seasonal temperature extremes, being warmer in the summer and colder in the winter.
-Also, due to the surrounding ridges, fog is generally less severe than in Middletown.
-For these reasons, the United States Department of the Treasury Alcohol and Tobacco Tax and Trade Bureau determined that Guenoc Valley possesses geographical features which distinguish the area viticulturally.
+Basically, the viticultural area compromises 4396.3 acre located south of McCreary Lake and east of Detert Reservoir.
+It lies in a small inland valley on an alluvial fan of Arroyo Seco and Conejo Loam series soils isolated from surrounding areas by rocky ridges.
+Its geographical location affects the climate with slightly less rainfall than the nearby Middletown area.
+Guenoc Valley receives approximately 45 to 50 in precipitation annually while Middletown receives approximately 60 in.
+Guenoc Valley also experiences slightly greater seasonal temperature extremes being warmer in the summer and colder in the winter.
+Due to the surrounding ridges, fog is generally less severe than in Middletown.
+For these reasons, the ATF determined Guenoc Valley possesses geographical features that define it as a viticultural area.
+Guenoc Valley is the first appellation designation with just a single winery.
+The plant hardiness zone ranges from 9a to 9b.